The Rise and Fall of Rex Tillerson: A Timeline

 Tillerson tells reporters that the U.S. is in direct communication with North Korea over its missile and nuclear testing, with both sides looking to start negotiations.
 “We are probing, so stay tuned,” he says.
 “We ask, ‘Would you like to talk?’
 We have lines of communications to Pyongyang — we’re not in a dark situation, a blackout.”

 Oct.
-1, 2017: Trump said negotiating is a waste of time
+1, 2017: Trump says negotiating is a waste of time

 One day after Tillerson’s remarks, Trump tweets that he thinks efforts to begin communicating with North Korea are a waste of time.